 You may also like: Machine Learning For A Stronger IoT Security Environment

 "3 million of us will be supervised by robobosses by 2018".
 This is the statement of Fran Karamouzis, the Chief of Research at Gartner.
 She said that about 96 percent of clients are acquiring real value from RPA.
-She also felt that the RPA is providing a level of satisfaction greater than others in the industry.
+She also felt that the RPA is providing a level of satisfaction greater than others in the industry (also consider checking out this career guide for data science jobs).

 HfS has interviewed 136 major enterprises that are currently experiencing RPA installs.
 They have seen that half of the clients are growing with RPA.